thousandbrainsproject/tbp.floppy/docs/user_guide/index.md

        print(f"FLOPs: {counter.flops}")
    ```

 2. **Thread-Safe Operation**: The internal FLOP count (`self.flops`) is protected by a `threading.Lock`, which ensures that updates from multiple threads do not interfere with each other.
-For example, if two threads try to add to the counter at the same time, the lock ensures they don’t overwrite each other’s updates — the final result will be correct.
+For example, if two threads try to add to the counter at the same time, the lock ensures they don't overwrite each other's updates — the final result will be correct.

-Only use FlopCounter in a single thread at a time.
-If you’re in a multithreaded program, make sure:
+That said, we **strongly recommend** users to only use FlopCounter in a single thread.
+If you're in a multithreaded program, make sure:
 - Only one thread is using FlopCounter at any given time.
-- Other threads are not using NumPy while it’s active, unless you fully understand the risks.
+- Other threads are not using NumPy while it's active, unless you fully understand the risks.

 3. **Selective Monitoring**:
    - `skip_paths`: Exclude specific code paths from FLOP counting